BrayanMamani/i_am_poor/README.md

 ## About I Am Poor

-This repository presents you with an application that displays an image on the screen, it also has the application icon set for Android and iOS.
+This repository presents you with an application that displays an image on the screen about the current state, it also has the application icon set for Android and iOS.

 <img src="i_am_poor.gif" width="300">